mevitts/mevitts.github.io/index.md

 </style>

 # Matt Evitts
-<div class="auburn-header">Software Engineer at CosoLogic | Auburn University CS '25, Cum Laude</div>
+<div class="auburn-header">Software Engineer Intern at CosoLogic | Auburn University Computer Science '25, Cum Laude | Certification in Artificial Intelligence Engineering</div>

 ---

 ## About Me
+War Eagle!
+I am a recent graduate from Auburn University (Spring 2025), where I completed my B.S. in Computer Science with a Certification in Artificial Intelligence Engineering.
+I grew up and currently reside in the Philadelphia area, and am a HUGE Philadelphia sports fan.
+Some other hobbies include fitness, music, cooking, language learning, and cultural discovery (Hispanic culture in particular).
+I love to learn and discover new things, whether that is a new subgenre of music, a recipe or cooking hack, or breakthroughs and applications in the AI field.

-I'm a Software Engineer at CosoLogic, specializing in Generative AI and data integration.
-A recent graduate from Auburn University's Samuel Ginn College of Engineering (Class of 2025), I completed my B.S. in Computer Science with a Certificate in Artificial Intelligence Engineering, graduating Cum Laude (GPA 3.6).
-Through my academic excellence and professional experience, I've developed a strong foundation in AI/ML, software engineering, and data science.
+I am currently working as a Software Engineering Intern at CosoLogic, specializing in Generative AI and data integration, and frontend work.
+Through my academic and professional experience, I've developed a strong foundation in AI/ML, software engineering, and data science.

 I'm passionate about leveraging cutting-edge technology to solve complex problems, with particular interests in:
 - Machine Learning and Predictive Modeling
+- Generative AI
 - Natural Language Processing and Conversational AI
 - Data Engineering and Analytics
 - Technical Solution Architecture